rstudio/sortable/Readme.md

 month](http://cranlogs.r-pkg.org/badges/sortable)](http://www.rpackages.io/package/sortable)
 <!-- badges: end -->

-The goal of `sortable` is to expose the functionality of [`sortable.js`](https://sortablejs.github.io/Sortable/) as an [htmlwidget](https://htmlwidgets.org) in R, so you can use this in Shiny apps and widgets, as well as R Markdown.
+The `sortable` package enables drag-and-drop behaviour in your Shiny apps.
+It does this by exposing the functionality of [`sortable.js`](https://sortablejs.github.io/Sortable/) as an [htmlwidget](https://htmlwidgets.org) in R, so you can use this in Shiny apps and widgets, `learnr` tutorials as well as R Markdown.

 ## Installation